netdata/netdata/docs/anonymous-statistics.md

 # Anonymous statistics

-Starting with Netdata v1.12, the agent collects and sends anonymous usage information to Google Analytics by default.
+Starting with Netdata v1.12, and by default, the agent collects and sends anonymous telemetry to Google Analytics.
 We use the statistics gathered from this information for two purposes:

 1.  **Quality assurance**, to help us understand if Netdata behaves as expected, and to help us classify repeated